By Paul Taylor

 Note: On the next page you can learn about the potential side effects from copper peptides.

-From the research I’ve done, it seems that there may be a number of ways in which copper and copper peptides could be beneficial to hair growth.
+There may be a number of ways in which copper and copper peptides could be beneficial to hair growth.
 These include:

 As you might already know, "free radicals" can be very bad news for your body.
 But, the good news is that your body can use antioxidants to counteract them.
 And one of the most powerful of these is super oxide dismutase (SOD).